 Sabrina Johnson, Coordinator, Northern Westchester Recovery Center

 Ms. Johnson formerly served as an Outreach and Engagement Specialist with MHA of Westchester’s Walk-in Support Services and is completing her social work degree at Fordham University Graduate School of Social Service.
-Ms. Johnson has worked as a peer for more than 15 years in various agencies in Westchester County and was the first Recipient Affairs Specialist at Westchester County Department of Community Mental Health.
-As the Recipient Affairs Specialist, Ms. Johnson advocated, facilitated and provided technical assistance to peer operated and peer-run programs.
-In addition Ms. Johnson developed the Community Support Services Grant Program, the Westchester Peer Network and the Mental Health Advocacy Project at Westchester Independent Living Center.
-Ms. Johnson has served on many committees and advisory boards and has received several recognitions and awards such as the NASW Social Worker of the Year Award and the MHA NYS Inspirational Award.
+She was the first Recipient Affairs Specialist at Westchester County Department of Community Mental Health.
+In addition, Ms. Johnson developed the Community Support Services Grant Program, the Westchester Peer Network and the Mental Health Advocacy Project at Westchester Independent Living Center.
+Ms. Johnson has been recognized as the NASW Social Worker of the Year Award and with the MHA NYS Inspirational Award.

 Donna Mandel, Director of MHA's ACT Team

 Dr. Mandel holds a Doctorate of Education in Counseling Psychology from Argosy University in Washington DC and is a Licensed Mental Health Counselor.
 Prior to joining MHA, she worked at Housing Works, Inc as a Borough Director for the Health Homes Care Management Department.
-In that capacity she was responsible for the Health Home department’s policy development and implementation as well as for developing and evaluating program initiatives.
-Housing Works, Inc is a community based organization whose mission is to end the dual crises of homelessness and AIDS.
+She was responsible for the Health Home department’s policy development and implementation as well as for developing and evaluating program initiatives.
+The mission of the community based organization is to end the dual crises of homelessness and AIDS.